Shivam-Dogra/Shivam-Dogra/README.md

 - Currently pursuing a Master's in Applied Computing at the University of Windsor.
 - Open to opportunities in Test Automation and Web Development, eager to bring my expertise to new and challenging projects.
 - Open to exploring new opportunities in Test Automation and Web Development.

-<br><br>

-- A dynamic and results-oriented Test Automation Engineer with 2 years and 8 months of professional experience.
 - Skilled in Front-end and Back-end development with a strong understanding of Test Automation tools.
 - Available for a 4- or 8-month internship starting in January 2025.